-Visit an Ophthalmologist for the proper diagnosis of Photophobia condition.
+Visit an Ophthalmologist at the best eye clinic in Hyderabad for the proper diagnosis of Photophobia condition.
 The following is the list of tests they might perform to evaluate your situation.

 - Magnetic resonance imaging ( MRI ) might be performed to get clear 3d pictures of your eyes.